Yurea20726/The-Role-of-Climate-in-Major-Power-Outages/README.md

 ## Data Cleaning

-1. **Download dataset**
+### (1) Download dataset

+### (2) Remove description
-2. **Remove description**: As shown in Figure 1-2, the original excel file contains some description, which are not needed for the program, so we remove them here.
+As shown in Figure 1-2, the original excel file contains some description, which are not needed for the program, so we remove them here.

-3. **Keep relevant variables & Handle data type**: Since there're some missing values in the original excel file, the default `pd.read_excel()` can't detect the data type correctly.
+### (3) Keep relevant variables & Handle data type

+Since there're some missing values in the original excel file, the default `pd.read_excel()` can't detect the data type correctly.
 We explicitly specify the data type of each column.
-Note that data type `Int64`, `Float64` can hold `NaN` value.For the datetime columns `outage."{start|restoration}.{date|time}`, we will handle them later.
+Note that data type `Int64`, `Float64` can hold `NaN` value.

+For the datetime columns `outage."{start|restoration}.{date|time}`, we will handle them later.

 <iframe src="pictures/fig_2_1.html" width="800" height="600" frameborder="0"></iframe>